RutledgePaulV/django-commands/README.md

 // this will make the front-end aware of all the available
 // commands that you've defined in commands.py files across
 // all of your apps.
-_.UpdateDefinition();
+All available commands (based on user permissions
+// and authentication status will be populated into _.registry _.UpdateDefinition();

 // this will attempt to post the command to your handler,
 // but first it will do some checks to make sure you have
 // the required data parameters and that they are of the
 // right type.
 This validation occurs on the front end
 // and on the backend.
-This call will error out.
+This call without data won't work
+// for the command that we defined.
 _.registry.SOME_CANONICAL_COMMAND_NAME.fire();

 // defining legitimate data
 var data = {number: 5, message: 'my message', counts: [5,6,7]};

 // if status==200 on the response (they called return self.success()) var successHandler = function(data){
-	alert(data.responseMessage); // alerts Woohoo!
+	alert(data.results[0].responseMessage); // alerts Woohoo!
 You Win!
 }

 // if status!=200 on the response (they called return self.error() or validation failed) var errorHandler = function(data){
-	alert(data.responseMessage);
-	alert(data.incrementedCounts);
+	alert(data.error);
 }

 // making the actual call with data and callbacks